-Frame recommends starting with “Permit Everyone” and testing authentication with your new SAML2 Authentication integration, so that you will know if your configuration works successfully, before moving to a more restrictive Access Control Policy.
+Xi Frame recommends starting with “Permit Everyone” and testing authentication with your new SAML2 authentication integration.
+If your configuration works successfully, you can move on to a more restrictive Access Control Policy.

 12. The “Finish” screen should confirm that you have added the Relying Party Trust successfully.
 Leave the checkbox checked for “Configure claims issuance policy for this application,” so that we can easily proceed to the next steps.